adipatel11/Python-Games/README.md

 ## Understanding this Repository

 This repository contains two game folders.
-Both of their main.py files can be run on their own.
+Both of their main.py files can be run on their own without relying on other files within the directory.

 ## About Each Project